tapis-project/documentation/source/technical/systems.rst

 -----------------
 In addition to fine grained permissions support, Tapis also supports a higher level approach to granting access.
 This approach is known simply as *sharing*.
 The sharing API allows you to share a system with a set of users as well as share publicly with all users in a tenant.
-Sharing grants READ access.
+Sharing grants ``READ+EXECUTE`` access.

 --------------------------
 Authentication Credentials